sefffal/Octofitter.jl/docs/src/getting-started.md

 These aren't included by default since they may include a number of heavier dependencies that aren't needed by all users.

 ## Fitting your first model
-Start with the [Fit Astrometry](@ref fit-astrometry) tutorial which shows how to model of one planet with some astrometry points.
+Start with the [Fit AstrometryLikelihood](@ref fit-astrometry) tutorial which shows how to model of one planet with some astrometry points.